Humagets/rsschool-cv/cv.md

 ###### Personal qualities:

-  - pressure and to tight;
+  - pressure and to tight
-  - deadlines;
+  - deadlines
-  - come up with solutions to seemingly intractable;
+  - come up with solutions to seemingly intractable
-  - organize and manage;
+  - organize and manage
   - multiple priorities simultaneously
-  - can work under;
+  - can work under

 ###### Marital status: married, has children and a cat.
 Hobbies: constant study of something new (self-development),